Identifies the central coordinates of a circle with a fixed radius that maximizes the coverage of demand points.

 A list with two elements:

-A data.frame containing the
+A data.frame with the

 top_n